whiskyechobravo/kerko/docs/config-params.md

 List of allowed MIME types for attachments.

+This parameter has no effect if `files` is set to `false`.

 Type: Array of strings <br>
 Default value: `["application/pdf"]`

-!!! warning "Modifies the attachments"
+!!! warning "Modifies the cache"

-    Changing this parameter will require that you run the `sync cache --full` command.
+    Changing this parameter will require that you run the `sync --full` command.
     See [synchronization commands] for details.

 ### `csl_style`